Roarsa/yandex-translator/README.md

 #Use the function "get_languages" to get information about all available languages.
 #Arguments: the language in which the names of languages will be displayed.
 @Translator.get_languages('en')
-#Use the function to determine the language in which the text is written.
+#Use the function "define_languages" to determine the language in which the text is written.
 #Arguments: text, list of languages to be checked first.
 #The second argument may be omitted.
 @Translator.define_languages('Hello World', 'en, ru, de')
-#Use the function to translate text.
+#Use the function "translate_text" to translate text.
 #Arguments: text,
 #language into which the translation will be made,
 #original language, format (plain - text without markup (default value); html - text in HTML format).